claudio-silva/grunt-angular-builder/README.md

 Read the [Features](https://github.com/claudio-silva/grunt-angular-builder/wiki/Features) page to get a better understanding of what Angular Builder can do for you.

 ### Roadmap

-**The project is almost feature-complete.
-It is being used in production on real projects right now.**

    | Status      | Feature
 ---|:------------|:-----------